pmean/build-website/text/05/NamingGenes.md

 > list of the latest version of the entry in which it first appeared.
 > Accession numbers allow unambiguous citation of database entries.
 > Researchers who wish to cite entries in their publications should
-> always cite the first accession number in the list (the \"primary\"
+> always cite the first accession number in the list (the "primary"
 > accession number) to ensure that readers can find the relevant data in
 > a subsequent release.
 Readers wishing to find the data thus cited must
-> look at all the accession numbers in each entry\'s list.*
+> look at all the accession numbers in each entry's list.*
 >
 > *Secondary accession numbers: One reason for allowing the existence of
 > several accession numbers is to allow tracking of data when entries
 > are merged or split.
 For example, when two entries are merged into
-> one, a \"primary\" accession number goes at the start of the list, and
+> one, a "primary" accession number goes at the start of the list, and
 > those from the merged entries are added after this one as
-> \"secondary\" numbers.
+> "secondary" numbers.
 Example: AC X56734; S46826; Similarly, if an
 > existing entry is split into two or more entries (a rare occurrence),
 > the original accession number list is retained in all the derived
 > entries.
 An accession number is dropped from the database only when